thomad74/portfolioProject/README.md

 ## Project Name and Description

 This project, `gator.py` creates a pop-up window on the screen of a set size and enters a green gator swimming through a blue body of water.
 The game simply allows the user to control the movements of the gator around the screen, imitating a gator swimming through a swamp.
 Additionally, I may try to add some functions that allow the gator to grow if it eats little fish, or die if it crashes into rocks or itself.
+This was my first time using Pygame, and although the program is somewhat simple, I enjoyed creating it and hope to learn more about the package in the future to create more in-depth Pygame programs.

 ## How to Build and Run the Project